 Participants marked individual scorecards for evaluation of soil characteristics and how they relate to farming, range management, and homesite construction.
 The skills the teens use at the contest involve principles that can be valuable in career fields like environmental and agricultural management, natural resources conservation, home building, engineering, and construction.

 1st place - Lake Minneola High FFA, Advisor Stephanie Dunlap

 Individual High Score - Riley Hollerand, Lake Minneola High FFA

 The Lake Minneola High FFA team won 4th place at State Competition

 Middle School Division

-The Lake Soil & Water Conservation District, in partnership with the Florida Forest Service, will give away bare-root trees at the Lake County Extension Center in Tavares, on January 19, 2017 at 11 a.m.
+The Lake Soil & Water Conservation District, in partnership with the Florida Forest Service, gave away bare-root trees at the Lake County Extension Center, on January 19.

-The tree seedlings (approximately 8-24 inches) will be distributed on a first-come, first-served basis until the supply is depleted.
-The varieties are: Dahoon Holly, Chickasaw Plum, Redbud, Green Ash and Slash Pine.
+The varieties were: Dahoon Holly, Chickasaw Plum, Redbud, Green Ash and Slash Pine.